-Our Education and Career Development program supports the traditional Kahtnuht’ana Dena’ina value of education – passing down cultural knowledge and traditions and supporting formal education.
+Our Education and Career Training program supports the traditional Kahtnuht’ana Dena’ina value of education – passing down cultural knowledge and traditions and supporting formal education.
 We believe education is a cornerstone of a healthy and thriving community.
 Alaska Native and American Indian people pursuing higher education and career advancement can access a variety of services, including:

 Bureau of Indian Affairs Higher Education Scholarships

 These income-based scholarships are available to Alaska Native and American Indian students who live in the tribe’s service area and are pursuing four-year degrees from accredited institutions.
 Students may receive up to $4,000 per academic year.
 To qualify, students must carry a minimum 2.5 GPA.
 The deadlines to apply are Dec.
 1 for the spring semester and June 1 for the fall semester.

 Kenaitze Indian Tribe Scholarships

 Open exclusively to tribal members, these scholarships are available to students pursing two- or four-year degrees.
 Students may receive up to $4,000 per academic year.
 To qualify, students must carry a minimum 2.0 GPA.
 Students may apply at any time.

 Kenaitze Education Enrichment Scholarship

 This scholarship is available to Kenaitze Indian Tribe members enrolled full-time in grades 7–12 living in the tribe’s geographic service area.
 It provides supplementary financial assistance to meet specialized and unique education needs and to enrich educational experiences.